caryoscelus/heavy-bright-sun-wip/chapters/015-chapter-fifteenth.md

 he later admitted.

 Dark memories flooded my brain, almost making me want to vomit.
-But i've never had the ability to actually physically vomit from psychological trauma.
+But i've never had the ability to actually physically vomit from psychological trauma; it wasn't a good time to start anyway.

-— I'd thought i'd be able to talk about him now, after all these years, — i said with bitter irony, — but apparently those memories never fade.
+— I thought i'd be able to talk about him now, after all these years, — i said with bitter irony, — but apparently those memories never fade.
 Let me be brief then.
 Portnau sold our squadron to the Agency, sending us onto a suicide mission; he didn't expect anyone to return.
+But, well, i did...

     ***